lancedb/lancedb/docs/src/embeddings/understanding_embeddings.md

 High-dimensional data means there are many features(or attributes) in the data.

 !!! example
-     1. An image is a data and it might have thousands of dimensions because each pixel could be considered as a feature.
+     1. An image is a data point and it might have thousands of dimensions because each pixel could be considered as a feature.

      2. Text data, when represented by each word or character, can also lead to high dimensions, especially when considering all possible words in a language.